About Problem-Solving with Bees and Blues

-Problem-Solving with Bee-Bot uses Bee-Bot or Blue-Bot to teach problem-solving and critical thinking skills.
-Through a series of sequential challenges, students learn to direct Bee-Bot or Blue-Bot on increasingly complicated routes, which develops an understanding of programming, prediction, self-evaluation, and mapping in the process.
+Problem-Solving with Bees and Blues uses Bee-Bot or Blue-Bot to teach problem-solving and critical thinking skills.
+Through a series of sequential challenges, students learn to direct Bee-Bot or Blue-Bot on increasingly complicated routes, which develops an understanding of programming, prediction, self-evaluation, and mapping.

-Problem-Solving with Bee-Bot is available online, complete with instructions, teaching tips, challenges, and supporting resources.
-All activities are available to students in the Bee-Bot Online Emulator, which run in any browser.
+Problem-Solving with Bees and Blues is available online, complete with instructions, teaching tips, challenges, and supporting resources.
+All activities are available to students in the Bee-Bot Online Emulator or Blue-Bot Online Emulator, which run in any browser.

-Problem-Solving with Bee-Bot is targeted at students in Grades 1 through 5.
-Challenges are based on a grid that takes advantage of Bee-Bot’s 90° turns.
-Initial exercises challenge students to develop simple routes for Bee-Bot and can be used with younger students.
-Subsequent exercises have more complicated routes tied to cartesian coordinates labeled on the grid, providing hands-on practice in understanding graphing and mapping.
-Additional challenges focus on prediction, logic, sequencing, and directions.
-Working together on challenges helps student develop communication and collaboration skills while testing their solutions with Bee-Bot provides a motivating experience in self-evaluation.
+Problem-Solving with Bees and Blues is targeted at students in Grades 1 through 6.
+Challenges are based on a grid that takes advantage of the bots’ 90° turns.
+Initial exercises focus on creating simple routes, ideal for younger students, while later challenges introduce more complex routes linked to Cartesian coordinates, providing hands-on practice with graphing and mapping.
+Additional challenges emphasize prediction, logic, sequencing, and direction-following, encouraging communication and collaboration skills.
+Testing solutions with their robot offers students a motivating opportunity for self-evaluation.

-Click on the mat at the right to try one of the activities in the Bee-Bot Online Emulator.
+Click on the mat at the right to try one of the activities in the Blue-Bot Online Emulator.

-Problem-Solving with Bee-Bot includes a teaching guide with instructions and objectives, plus 150 student challenges.
+Problem-Solving with Bees and Blues includes a teaching guide with instructions and objectives, plus 150 student challenges.
 Each challenge is self-contained with its goal and instructions on one page so you can easily print and distribute it to students.
-Students solve the challenge they are presented and then test their solution with Bee-Bot.
+Students solve the challenge they are presented and then test their solution with Bee-Bot or Blue-Bot.
 Challenges are organized by type and level of difficulty, so teachers can match challenges to student experience and ability.
-Challenges that emphasize mapping, graphing, predicting, and sequencing are included along with a series of challenges that present increasingly complex Bee-Bot routes.
+Challenges that emphasize mapping, graphing, predicting, and sequencing are included along with a series of challenges that present increasingly complex routes.

 Use the Student Record Form to track the progress of each student’s journey though the challenges.